gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   the streams… total protonic reversal
   <https://www.youtube.com/watch?v=jyaLZHiJJnE>`_, meaning your software
   crashes.
-This is a **really big** problem with mobile, because essentially everything has to be async or the user will close your app because it took too long to do something.
+This is a **really big** problem with mobile, because essentially everything has to be asynchronous or the user will close your app because it took too long to do something.
 And you can't call Nimrod code at all from a background thread, so you have to contort your logic/code to funnel on the main thread… somehow.
-I still haven't figured this out, so all the long operations in Seohtracker are UI blocking.
+I still haven't figured this out, so all the long operations in Seohtracker are user interface blocking.
 Fuck users.

 Maybe you have noticed a pattern here?
 Lack of developer power, since all of these issues are fixable.
 A one man language has little to do against projects